apostrophecms/docs/docs/cookbook/reusing-standard-fields.md

 ```
 The `getNext()` function of the `methods` section returns either the stored input field values, the individual field defaults set in the schema if there are no stored values, or an empty object in the absence of a stored value or field default value.
 As we will see for the color gradient custom field section, you can pre-populate your schema with input using this function.

-Every custom schema requires a `validate()` function.
+Every input field requires a `validate()` function.
 In this case, the code checks whether the `hasErrors` sub-property of the `gradeSchemaInput` object is true.
 If so, it returns the `invalid` error string.
 Otherwise, it returns `false`.

 You can also choose to add further custom field validation that doesn't exist in the normal field schema to this method.
 For example, you might require that the `class` string always have a prefix that is added from a `following` field.
-You could access and value of the field using `value.class` and check it by a regular expression.
+You could access and value of the field using `value.class` and check it using `.startsWith()`.
 You could then return a custom error string like, `needs prefix` to the user.

 The final method, `letterGrade()`, takes the value from the two inputs and returns a letter grade for our imaginary teacher.
 You can't do that with a standard Apostrophe schema!